Response to Climate Change

 Initiatives to Save Energy

-Overseas Group companies work to determine the actual state of their energy usage while promoting energy conservation efforts.
-Going forward, the entire Group will work together to set goals that match the actual business conditions and further promote energy conservation.
+Overseas Group companies are working to determine the actual state of their energy usage while promoting energy conservation efforts.
+Going forward, the entire Group will work together as one to further promote energy conservation.